Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 8.3 The Conservation of Information

-A fundamental principle of information theory—the Data Processing Inequality—establishes that processing cannot increase the information content of a signal.
+A fundamental principle of information theory, the Data Processing Inequality, establishes that processing cannot increase the information content of a signal.
 For language generation, we can state this limit explicitly:

 #### 8.3.0 Intuition: The Library Paradox